Updated on 2026-01-21 GMT+08:00

 Running PowerShell Scripts

-This action aims to run the PowerShell scripts in a specified path on a Windows host.
-The following figure shows the configuration page.
+This action aims to run the PowerShell scripts in the specified path on the Windows host.

 Table 1 Parameters